-For a vacation that allows families to experience adventure, relaxation and family time all in the same trip, a kid-friendly cruise is the trip to take.
-No matter the destination, younger kids and teens are not forgotten on many of these cruise lines geared toward families.
-From a Disney cruise to a voyage at sea with Dr. Seuss, here are our picks for the best cruise lines for families.
+For a vacation that allows you to experience adventure, relaxation and quality together time, a kid-friendly cruise is the trip to take.
+No matter the itinerary, kids and families are the focus on these cruise lines for families.

-Within in the Quantum of the Seas class of ships, cruisers can find even more onboard activity extremes with RipCord By iFly (a sky-diving simulator), North Star (a capsule that ascends 300 feet above the sea), and the SeaPlex (an indoor space with roller skating, circus school and bumper cars).
-The DreamWorks Experience, with characters from Shrek, Kung Fu Panda and Madagascar to name a few, is also only on Royal Caribbean.
-Kids will love meeting the characters throughout the ship and at meals, and they can enjoy exclusive shows and movies, too.
+Within in the Quantum of the Seas class of ships, cruisers will find even more unique activities at sea, with RipCord By iFly (a sky-diving simulator), North Star (a capsule that ascends 300 feet above the sea), the SeaPlex (an indoor space with roller skating, circus school and bumper cars) and the Ultimate Abyss, touted as the tallest slide at sea.

 Minimum Age to Sail: 6 months old; 12 months old on all transatlantic, transpacific, Hawaii and South Pacific cruises